Effective Subscription Retention Strategies for Your Service Business

 Prevent cancelations

-Ideally, the cancelation should be linked to your customer success team who tries to find out why the cancelation is being considered, and tries to keep the client.
+Ideally, the cancelation should be linked to your customer success management software, so your team can try to find out why the cancelation is being considered, and attempt to retain the client.
 This could be through a promotion, a discount, or other subscriber retention strategies.

 Even if you’re unsuccessful in keeping a client, you can learn through customer feedback why they canceled, and use that to improve your subscription business model.